deanwampler/factorie-workshop/README.md

 Please set up the workshop software before the workshop if you want to do the exercises during the workshop.

-There are two parts, setting up the workshop and setting up FACTORIE itself.
+There are three parts, installing Java, if necessary, setting up the workshop, and setting up FACTORIE itself.

+### Install Java

+If you don't already have the Java Developer Kit (JDK), versions 6, 7, or 8, installed, go to <http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html> to install it.

 ### Fetch the Workshop from GitHub